-Hard-boiled meets hip-hop in entertaining feature from former cinematographer Ernest Dickerson.
-Shot in 18 days using mainly available light, gritty genre piece delivers jazzy, textured rendering of the ghetto pulp of late African-American author Donald Goines.
-Street saga should attract urban auds open to more literate spin on standard gangsta fare.
+Hard-boiled meets hip-hop in “Never Die Alone,” one of the more entertaining features from former cinematographer Ernest Dickerson.
+Stylishly shot in only 18 days using mainly available light, this gritty genre piece about four men whose paths intertwine largely overcomes key cast weaknesses to deliver a jazzy, darkly textured rendering of the ghetto pulp of late African-American ex-con author Donald Goines.
+Produced by and starring rap artist-turned-thesp DMX (aka Earl Simmons), this Los Angeles street saga should attract urban auds open to a more literate spin on standard gangsta fare.

 Scripted by James Gibson in classic noir style with extensive voiceover, the tale of crime, retribution and redemption starts with a corpse, which assumes chief narrator duties to recount his own rise and fall.
 The stiff is flashy drug dealer King David (DMX), who returns to his home turf after a long absence, determined to stop running.

 First step is to pay his debt to crime kingpin Moon (Clifton Powell), who sends his young runner Mike (Michael Ealy) to collect, aware that he bears a longstanding grudge against the prodigal dealer.
 But it’s Mike’s hothead sidekick Blue (Antwon Tanner) who loses his cool and stabs King, also getting wounded himself.
 Mike drives to a car park to hide out, while Moon sends damage control in the form of two hit men.
 Mike escapes from them, leaving him with another bitter score to settle.